Worming and Kittens: Common worms and how to treat them

 Many kittens won't show any sign of having worms, which is why it's so important to treat them - whether or not you suspect their presence.

-If left untreated, worms can cause weight loss, vomiting, diarrhoea, irritation and a range of other health issues that can negatively impact a kitten’s growth – and even survival.
+If left untreated, worms can cause weight loss, vomiting, diarrhoea, irritation and a range of other health issues that can negatively impact a kitten's growth - and even their survival.

 Types of worms commonly found in kittens